robbiev/robbiev.github.com/blog_entries_md/four-column-ascii.md

 * `10 11011` means [
 * `00 11011` means ESC

 So when we you type `CTRL+[` for `ESC`, you're asking for the equivalent of the character `11011` (`[`) out of the control set.
 Pressing CTRL simply sets all bits but the last 5 to zero in the character that you typed.
-You can imagine it as a bitwise AND.
+You can imagine it as a bitwise OR.

 ```
   10 11011 ([)
-& 00 11111 (CTRL)
+| 00 11111 (CTRL)
 = 00 11011 (ESC)
 ```